quicwg/multipath/draft-ietf-quic-multipath.md

 over a certain time period.

-## Cryptographic handshake and AEAD Nonce
+## Cryptographic Handshake and AEAD Nonce

 The multipath extension as specified in this document is only enabled after a successful handshake when both endpoints indicate support for this extension.